breezedu/InverseGamma/Code4Columbia/ReadMe.txt

 ######################################################
 ##	sbatch sample:
 ## 	Here in this sbatch script, we allocated 16 nodes,
-##      For each node, we allocated 12
+##      For each node, we allocated 12 CPUs.
-## 	For each cpu we could allocate 8G memory.
+## 	For each CPU we could allocate 8G memory.

 	#!/bin/sh